About us

 Elected representatives

 Our Community Councillors are people who live in our area and who care passionately about our community.
-They were all elected at the 2019 Edinburgh Community Council elections, apart from one who was co-opted at a later date.
+They were elected at the 2019 Edinburgh Community Council elections, apart from two who were co-opted at a later date.

 Nominated representatives